What Happens When Your Church Becomes Your Idol?

 If you feel a little twinge by reading that, maybe your church is your idol.

 Here’s the thing, like I have already stated, I can only speak to what I know, and what I know is a whole lot of people have compared me speaking out against the UPC to if I were spitting on Christ himself.
-And to be honest, if I weren’t already a believer, those comments would probably turn me away from Christ altogether.
+And to be honest, if I wasn’t already a believer, those comments would probably turn me away from Christ altogether.

 I have said it before, and I will probably say it again: the UPC is NOT in fact God.
 And speaking out against the man made doctrines of a man made organization (which has been around for less time than my grandparents) while using scripture to back my statements is most certainly NOT blasphemous.